Bringing on a Foal – Six Magic Steps

 The upbringing of young horses to training them to be ridden is a complicated and ongoing challenge.
-However this challenge is well worth it when the end result is achieved and you are able to see the result of all the hard work you have put in.
+However, this challenge is well worth it when the end result is achieved and you are able to see the result of all the hard work you have put in.

 From the day your foal arrives and during the first few weeks of his life, he will learn more things in this short space of time than they will for the rest of their lives.
 Therefore it is crucial to get the start right and have a positive and exciting experience for both you and your animal in order to achieve a more rounded and happy horse.
+Consistency and patience are key.

 “It is crucial to get the start right and have a positive and exciting experience for both you and your animal in order to achieve a more rounded and happy horse”